There are simple and easy ways to save more money, but it will require some effort.

-We all want to save money but it’s really not that easy.
+At the same time, we all want to save money, but it’s really not that easy.

 The problem I did see with all the other content online is that they are a bit too serious for someone like myself.

-The Biggest Lesson you can learn when it came to saving is learning.
+The Biggest Lesson you can learn when it comes to saving is learning.

 The best part about all this is the fact that I am going to be giving you my little cheat sheet on how I managed to save more money.

-This helped lead me to better spending but most especially a better life.
+This helped lead me to better spending and, most especially, a better life.

 But before we get into anything, please remember that I am not a legal advisor, a doctor, or any real professional for that matter.

-Take what I offer with a grain of salt and do know that it does work if you really want it to.
+Take what I offer with a grain of salt, and know that it does work if you really want it to.

 1. Act Your Wage

-Most of you have absolutely no money to your name but you still insist in getting that dress you will probably use once.
+Most of you have absolutely no money to your name, but you still insist on getting that dress you will probably use once.

 Cut it out.